KAFKA2306/finBI/README.md

     ```bash
     git clone https://github.com/KAFKA2306/finBI.git
     ```
-2. Obtain a FRED API Key and update it in the categories.py file.
+2. Obtain the FRED and SIMFIN API Key and update it in the categories.py file.

 ## How to Run